 Raids that affect your attendance with the guild are listed above.
 "Offnights" are not taken into attendance consideration at all and are yours to do with as you please.
-Our members expect for the commitment given in your application to our Raid Schedule to be upheld.
-Each member is held accountable equally for meeting that commitment as everyone's time is valuable.
-Please be sure to schedule things around it as much as possible, because honestly, if you can't schedule around 9 hours a week perhaps you aren't ready for progression Raiding.
-We raid on a 3 day schedule in order to leave lots of free time to get other things done, but maximize our time during those 3 days.
+Raid team members expect that each other member of the raid team is committed to our Raid Schedule and are held accountable equally for meeting that commitment because everyone's time is valuable.
+Please be sure to schedule things around it as much as possible, because honestly, if you can't schedule around 6 hours a week perhaps you aren't ready for progression Raiding.
+We raid on a 2 day schedule in order to leave lots of free time to get other things done, but maximize our time during those 2 days.

 We implore you to do as much as you can in NON-Raid time to maximize your character, but it is also advised to use Offnights as a sanity break.
 The rigors of raiding can be taxing and overall our emphasis is on the happiness of our members.
 Content for Offnights generally depend on the sign ups and raid make up for the night.